Considering applying as the next Saskatchewanderer? Want a few tips or tricks to help your application from a former Saskatchewanderer?

 2. Review the Content

-Visit Saskatchewanderer.ca to review the content created by each of the five Saskatchewanderers.
+Visit Saskatchewanderer.ca to review the content created by each of the six Saskatchewanderers.
 Know where they’ve been, what they’ve done and each of their distinct personalities.
 I focused on outdoor adventure activities as that’s my “thing” so a lot of my content was outdoorsy and active.
 I also loved to profile farming because I grew up on a grain farm.
+Current wanderer Andrew is really funny.
+Neil was a tech mastermind in terms of photos and videos.
 Knowing the former Saskatchewanderer’s and what they added to the program will help you see what’s been done before, the styles they approached the content from and how you can fit your personality into something that hasn’t been done yet.
 Don’t forget to scroll through several years worth of social media feeds.
 My social media content was different from the videos and blogs that are posted on YouTube and the website.
-Check out what myself and previous Wanderer’s social media posts were about on the Facebook, Twitter and Instagram accounts.
+Check out what myself and previous wanderer’s social media posts were about on the Facebook, Twitter and Instagram accounts.

 3. Think up New Ideas

 Above all else, the government is looking for new and fresh ideas.
-It’s harder now as there have been six years of the program (I think every single one of us have been to Cypress Hills).
+It’s harder now as there have been seven years of the program (I think every single one of us have been to Cypress Hills).
 Use your personal interests to think up new ways to promote Saskatchewan, even if it’s at the same destination someone else has been previously.
 I videoed the Tree Top Drop with Cypress Hills Eco-Adventures and hiked to the Hidden Conglomerate Cliffs as no previous wanderer had before me.
+Take advantage of the always-changing social media platform to incorporate new ways into sharing content.

 If successful, you are partially responsible for the calendar of events so make sure to pitch great ideas for stories that have never been done.
 If you can’t think of any, ask around to friends and family and see what they might be interested in reading and learning about.